TrueWill/tzientist/README.md

 I love puns, gaming, and vampires.
 Tzientist is named after the Tzimisce vampire clan from the game Vampire: The Masquerade; they are the ultimate scientists.

+## Legal

 Tzimisce and Vampire: The Masquerade are copyrighted by or registered trademarks of CCP hf.

 Node.js is a trademark of Joyent, Inc.

+Tzientist is not published by, affiliated with, or endorsed by any of these organizations.